 Vacatur per PC 1473.7, 1016.5, habeas corpus, etc. California has several other types of post-conviction relief that can help immigrants; see especially PC 1473.7.
 See advisories at endnote above or go to www.ilrc.org/immigrant-post-conviction-relief.

 a.
-Unspecified controlled substance defense prevents a finding of deportability, but will it continue to preserve eligibility to apply for relief?
+Unspecified controlled substance defense prevents a finding of deportability (although see below), but it does not help immigrants who need to apply for relief.